 - (6) Next check the IP Address that will be assigned to the SOLO.
 The SOLO will automatically pick up the first three sets of digits from your router but will continue to display them as shown above.
 You only need to decide if the last set, which should be defaulting to "200", can be used.
 Use the "+" or "-" buttons to make any needed changes. - (7) Click on Apply and wait for several minutes while your router assigns this IP Address to the SOLO.
-Eventually you will see Connected OK appear:
+Eventually you will see Connected OK appear and your full IP Address will appear in the orange strip at the top:

 - (8) If instead of receiving a Connected OK display, you see Password err, again verify the network you selected and the password you entered.
-If you are unable to successfully connect and the SOLO is within a few feet of your router, please check your router's user manual and/or search online for issues with your particular router model. - (9) If you wish to reset and start again, press and hold the Default button for 3 seconds until the button turns red.
-Then click on Scan and repeat from Step 3. - (10) Once you receive the Connected OK display, the top of the screen should display the full IP Address.
+If you are unable to successfully connect and the SOLO is within a few feet of your router, please check your router's user manual and/or search online for issues with your particular router model. - (9) IMPORTANT: If you see HI-LINK XXXX 192.168.16.254 in the orange strip at the top, this indicates your SOLO is still in default stand-alone mode and has not been picked up by your router.
+Repeat the setup steps again. - (10) If you wish to reset and start again, press and hold the Default button for 3 seconds until the button turns red.
+Then click on Scan and repeat from Step 3. - (11) Once you receive the Connected OK display, the orange strip at the top of the screen should display your home network name and the full IP Address.
 Write it down, open CREATE, and click the CREATE button in the upper right corner of the window to open the Cut Settings window.
 Then perform the following steps: